OlivierLD/raspberry-coffee/I2C.SPI/lsm303.calibration/README.md

 This document talks about the `LSM303`.
 It can be used for any other similar magnetometer, like the `HMC5883L`.

-Heading, pitch, and roll are calculated from the magnetic field intensity on the 3 axis X, Y, and Z, as seen in the code:
+Heading, pitch, and roll are calculated from the magnetic field measurements on the 3 axis X, Y, and Z, as seen in the code:
 ```java
 float heading = (float)Math.toDegrees(Math.atan2(magY, magX)); // Orientation in plan X-Y